achafi/myportfolio/_posts/2020-08-13-mask-detection.markdown

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/facemaskdetection/withandwhithoutmask.jpeg" alt="">
 *Fig. 2: Dataset seperated into two files : images of faces with mask and images of faces without mask*

-We first convert images to Grayscale and separate out labels and images using the OpenCV packages for Python: cv2
+We first convert images to Grayscale, resize it to 100*100 then and separate out labels and images using the OpenCV packages for Python: cv2
 ```python
 # Converting the image into gray scale
   grayscale_img = cv2.cvtColor(img, cv2.COLOR_BGR2GRAY)